Monday, March 23, 2015

 Sunday, March 15, 2015

-Ushering the Year of the Goat
+Ushering the Year of the Goat in 2015

 These days, occasions when family members could get together for reunion seemed to come and pass at incredible speed.
-The recent Chinese New Year 2015 did allow us to have a small reunion.
-This would be the very last years the boys came back as bachelors.
+The recent Chinese New Year 2015 did allow us to have a small family reunion.
+This would be the very last time the boys came back as bachelors.
 By next year, they will come back as married men :)

-It had been a very long time ago since this satay grill was brought out for use.
+It has been a very long time ago since this satay grill was brought out for use.
 Its usefulness has not diminished as evidenced by the delicious grilled lamb chops prepared by the boys for our simple family reunion dinner.

 Eating Tangyuan has been one of our CNY traditions.